TypeTopology

 proofs given here, so that we get constructivity in the

-computational sense (as opposed to constructivity in the sense of
+computational sense, as opposed to constructivity just in the

 * Although our philosophy is based on HoTT/UF and ∞-toposes, it